Svengali (2013 film): Edinburgh Film Festival

 Svengali was selected to show at the 67th Edinburgh International Film Festival.
 It has also been nominated for the Michael Powell Award; a prize which honours the best British feature film.

+Reception

+Svengali received mostly unfavourable reviews.
+On Rotten Tomatoes, the film has an approval rating of 38% based on 13 reviews with an average rating of 4.4/10.